caioaao/wolpert/docs/source/user_guide/usage.rst

    Logloss for Meta estimator: 0.22706 (+/- 0.02656)

 Notice the score is already better than our best classifier on the first layer.
 Now let's construct the final model.
-To do this we'll use the class :cls:`pipeline.StackingPipeline`.
+To do this we'll use the class :class:`pipeline.StackingPipeline`.
 This acts like scikit learn's `Pipeline <http://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html>`_: each output from a step is piped to the next step.
 The difference is that ``StackingPipeline`` will use blending when fitting the models to a dataset.

 .. testcode::